YOGESH9139/fair-play-kit/README.md

 # 🤖 Fair Play Kit: Provably Fair Gaming Primitives for Algorand
-The Fair Play Kit is a comprehensive, open-source toolkit designed to help developers quickly build transparent and trustless games on the Algorand blockchain.
-It provides the essential primitives for secure player matching, move submission, and verifiable game resolution.
+The *Fair Play Kit* Fair Play Kit eliminates trust requirements in online gaming by making all outcomes transparent and verifiable on-chain.
+Developers can integrate provably fair mechanics into any Algorand game using our TypeScript/Python SDKs.

 ## 🌟 Features & Why Use It
 - **Trustless by Design**: Eliminates the need for centralized trust.
 All game logic, state management, and resolution are handled by smart contracts.